 A safe deposit box at a bank is an option.
 In this event, in some circumstances you may be best served by titling the box in the name of your Trust.
 This may reduce the time it takes for your successor trustee to access the box on your death or incapacity.
 This may also reduce / eliminate the chances that your documents are stolen – a concern for some clients.

 You can also ask your Carlsbad wills and trust attorney for his keep advice, and perhaps to keep an electronic copy on file.
-From there, you can distribute electronic versions of your estate planning documents to your trustee and/or executor for safe keeping, provided again you comfortable providing them this information and feel that they are capable of safeguarding personal / confidential information.
+From there, you can distribute electronic versions of your estate planning documents to your trustee and/or executor for safe keeping, provided again you are comfortable providing them this information and feel that they are capable of safeguarding personal / confidential information.

 Traps when Planning an Estate: